wacncontent/CustomizeTool/addCommentOutput/articles/media-services/media-services-playready-license-template-overview.md

 ###<a id="PlayReadyPlayRight"></a>PlayReadyPlayRight

 [PlayReadyPlayRight](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.windowsazure.mediaservices.client.contentkeyauthorization.playreadyplayright.aspx) - This class represents the PlayRight of a PlayReady license.
 It grants the user the ability to playback the content subject to the zero or more restrictions configured in the license and on the PlayRight itself (for playback specific policy).
 Much of the policy on the PlayRight has to do with output restrictions which control the types of outputs that the content can be played over and any restrictions that must be put in place when using a given output.
-For example, if the DigitalVideoOnlyContentRestriction is enabled, then the DRM runtime will only allow the video to be displayed over digital outputs (analog video outputs won’t be allowed to pass the content).
+For example, if the DigitalVideoOnlyContentRestriction is enabled, then the DRM runtime will only allow the video to be displayed over digital outputs (analog video outputs won't be allowed to pass the content).

 >[AZURE.IMPORTANT]These types of restrictions can be very powerful but can also affect the consumer experience.
 If the output protections are configured too restrictive, the content might be unplayable on some clients.
-For more information, see the PlayReady Compliance Rules document.
+For more information, see the <!-- deleted by customization [PlayReady --><!-- keep by customization: begin --> PlayReady <!-- keep by customization: end --> Compliance <!-- deleted by customization Rules](https://www.microsoft.com/playready/licensing/compliance/) --><!-- keep by customization: begin --> Rules <!-- keep by customization: end --> document.

 For an example of what protection levels Silverlight supports, see: [Silverlight support for output protections](https://msdn.microsoft.com/zh-cn/library/cc838192(v=VS.95).aspx#Silverlight_Support_for_Output_Protection).